Debbie Newell Ing Uhlin

 Participating in the series is easy: just register for the event in the appropriate category, and you will automatically be eligible for Ultimate Orienteer points.

-Some events will feature shorter distances for Juniors and Masters classes.
+Some events will include shorter/easier courses for some younger and older classes.

 For each event and category:

 The winner receives 1000 points and everyone else receives points based on their percent behind the winner’s time.
 For example, if the winner has a time of 25 minutes and your time is 50 minutes, you will receive 500 points.

 Because a score-o is a points-based version of orienteering, the highest number of points is converted to 1000, and your score-o points are scaled to that number.
 For example, if the highest number of score-o points earned was 500 points and you earned 250 points, you would receive 500 Ultimate Orienteer points (50% of 1000).

 However, if more than one person in a category earns the maximum score-o points (“sweeps the course”), then Ultimate points are based on the time difference.
 Scores for those who did not sweep are scaled against the number of points the slowest “sweeper” received.

 Orienteer #1 – 1000 pts – 60 min – 1000 Ultimate Pts (NA)

 Orienteer #2 – 1000 pts – 70 min – 857 Ultimate Pts (60min/70min * 1000)

 Orienteer #3 – 1000 pts – 80 min – 750 Ultimate Pts (60min/80min * 1000)